Board of Trustees

 Todd Leber

-Todd is the father of two current Valley students and one recent Valley graduate.
+Todd is the father of two Valley graduates.
 For the past 12 years, Todd worked at the Seneca Group as a real estate consultant and advisor for clients including Amazon and Mary’s Place.
 Todd is currently pivoting his career into mission-driven and non-profit work.
-Todd is the Treasurer of the Seattle Center Foundation Board and is passionate about supporting public spaces that foster community, arts and culture.
-Todd received his BA in International Relations and played soccer at Stanford University and received an MBA from the University of Arizona.
+Currently the Treasurer of the Seattle Center Foundation Board, he is passionate about supporting public spaces that foster community, arts and culture.
+He received his BA in International Relations and played soccer at Stanford University and received an MBA from the University of Arizona.
 Todd loves soccer and coaching and has enjoyed introducing soccer to his kids and many Valley students over the years.

-Kathi is lucky to parent two girls, and the youngest, Kestrel, is currently at Valley.
+Kathi is lucky to parent two girls, the youngest of whom, Kestrel, is a Valley alumna.
 She is honored to care for many other children through her work as a pediatrician.
 After putting herself through college, Kathi started her career as an engineer working on medical devices.
 Over time, the desire to care directly for patients drove her to become a pediatrician.
 These days, when not caring for children, both her own and others, Kathi tries to keep active through (very slowly) running and rock climbing.
 Her favorite times are adventuring in the mountains with her family.
 Kathi is excited to support The Valley School’s incredible mission.

-Kate has one current Valley School student and one Valley School alumni who is now in middle school.
+Kate has two Valley School alumni who are now in middle and high school.
 She is an employment attorney at Microsoft and was a member of the Families at Valley leadership team.
 Kate also serves on the board of the American Justice & Equity Group, a non-profit working to provide visibility into criminal justice data.
 If you can't find Kate in the city, check the Methow where she and the family can often be found (hiding) hiking, snowshoeing, skiing, and lounging by the river.